vyjbx/python-reading/algorithm-reading-collections.rst

     [xgboost]_

 #.
 Comparison of different ML frameworks: R vs. Python (scikit-learn) vs. H2O(3) vs. XGBoost vs. Spark vs. Wovpal Wabbit
-    https://github.com/szilard/benchm-ml#summary
+    However, this is not a fair comparison for Spark.
+In addition to the version problem, the true power of Spark is as distributed computatonal framework.
+It scales up, instead of trying to optimize on limited resource. https://github.com/szilard/benchm-ml#summary

 		+-------------------------------------+